+8.11.3 Decommissioning

+8.11.3.1 Mitigation during decommissioning is as per mitigation described for construction.

+8.11.4 Cumulative

-- 8.11.2 Operation - 8.11.2.1 During the operational phase significant impacts were not identified and no further mitigation is proposed. - 8.11.3 Decommissioning - 8.11.3.1 Mitigation during decommissioning is as per mitigation described for construction. - 8.11.4 Cumulative - 8.11.4.1 The projects and plans included in the Tier 2 CIA resulted in a significant cumulative effect of loss of access to fishing grounds predicted for demersal otter trawl, demersal seine and dredge fishing fleets.
-However, it is emphasised that the overall contribution of Caledonia North to this cumulative impact is considered low due to the presence of bottom-fixed foundations. - 8.11.4.2 Further mitigation is proposed at a regional scale to monitor fishing activity with the region to identify any changing effort.
+8.11.4.1 The projects and plans included in the Tier 2 CIA resulted in a significant cumulative effect of loss of access to fishing grounds predicted for demersal otter trawl, demersal seine and dredge fishing fleets.
+However, it is emphasised that the overall contribution of Caledonia South to this cumulative impact is considered low due to the presence of bottom-fixed foundations, together with the section of floating foundations that has avoided key trawling grounds.

+8.11.4.2 Further mitigation is proposed at a regional scale to monitor fishing activity with the region to identify any changing effort.
 This monitoring will utilise publicly available datasets on landing statistics, VMS and AIS to monitor the fishing activity and patterns within the commercial fisheries regional study area.
 The intention of this monitoring is to identify any changes in the baseline assessment from 2023 onwards up to construction and operational phases to ensure that the impact assessment remains valid.
 Findings from the monitoring will be discussed with the CFWG and support any necessary updates to the FMMS so that mitigation remains valid throughout all phases of the development.
 Monitoring fisheries activity is not standard procedure and therefore not considered as an embedded measure.
 Monitoring in this instance is therefore defined as further mitigation, with the proposed approach detailed in the FMMS.